CBrendamour/Urban-food-landscapes/README.md

 (i) Helpful to be prepared!!!

-(ii) Bring at least some of the team
+(ii) Bring at least some of the team (ideally the ones that call the shots)

 (ii) Get information on the types of data that people bring to the table